Bronchospasm is a tightening of the muscles that line the airways (bronchi) in your lungs. When these muscles tighten, your airways narrow.

 - smoke inhalation from a fire

-- smoking, including tobacco and illegal drugs
+- smoking, including tobacco and illicit drugs

 You may have lung function tests to measure how well your lungs work.
 These tests may include the following:

-- Spirometry: You breathe into a tube that’s connected to a device called a spirometer.
+- Spirometry.
+You breathe into a tube that’s connected to a device called a spirometer.
 The spirometer measures the force of the air as you breathe in and out.

-- Lung volume test: This test measures how much oxygen your lungs can hold.
+- Lung volume test.
+This test measures how much oxygen your lungs can hold.

-- Lung diffusion capacity: You breathe in and out through a tube to see how well oxygen gets into your blood.
+- Lung diffusion capacity.
+You breathe in and out through a tube to see how well oxygen gets into your blood.
 Your doctor might also test your level of hemoglobin — a protein that helps transport oxygen in your blood.

-- Pulse oximetry: A device is clipped onto your finger to measure the oxygen level in your blood.
+- Pulse oximetry.
+A device is clipped onto your finger to measure the oxygen level in your blood.

-- Eucapnic voluntary hyperventilation: This test is used to diagnose exercise-induced bronchospasm.
+- Eucapnic voluntary hyperventilation.
+This test is used to diagnose exercise-induced bronchospasm.
 You breathe in a mixture of oxygen and carbon dioxide to simulate breathing during exercise.
 Your doctor will see if breathing in this mixture affects your lung function.

 You might also have one of these tests: